A student may be eligible to borrow if he or she meets the following requirements:

 - Eligibility is based on financial need.

-- The U.S. Department of Education pays the interest while you are in school at least half time (6 credit hours) and during deferment periods.
+- The U.S. Department of Education pays the interest while you are in school at least half time (6 credit hours).

 Federal Direct Unsubsidized Loans